UMDWebmaster/clubrunningumd/README.md

 # Documentation For Webmaster(s)
-- In case things go wrong please contact @holland-cw3 for the backup
+- In case things go wrong please contact @holland-cw3 for the backup of the website
+- Blog is currently hosted by Evan Masiello

 # Backup Log